• Driving to Guadalupe Mountains National Park, Texas, and Photographing the Gypsum Dunes

-•Nine-hour drive to Guadalupe Mountains National Park, Texas.
+I left very early to make the nine-hour drive to Guadalupe Mountains National Park, Texas.
 I arrived early enough to get the key to the gate that allowed me to photograph the gypsum dunes on the west end of the park.
 There are four keys to the gate, but I had the only one checked out, so I was entirely alone.

 With two deer right next to my tent watching, I made a two-hour star trace photo.

-•Hiked the El Capitan Trail, where I met a guy named John from San Antonio, who told me he was training for the Appalachian Trail.
+I hiked the El Capitan Trail, where I met a guy named John from San Antonio, who told me he was training for the Appalachian Trail.
 I hiked with him for a couple of hours.

-•I’m 39.
+When I wrote this, I was 39.
 The last time I saw Carlsbad Caverns, my parents were 39.

-•Hiked to the top of Guadalupe Peak, the highest point in Texas.
+I hiked to the top of Guadalupe Peak, the highest point in Texas.
 It was, as the Park Service claims, strenuous, ascending about 3000 feet from the trailhead to an elevation of 8749.
 It was hazy all day, but still very fun.
 I called Abby from the top.